ibm-cloud-docs/vpc/vpn-ts-certificate-warning-openvpn.md

 `OpenVPN Connect V3` displays the error `Miss external certificate`.

-For v2, this is a bug.
-For v3, this is a warning message that you can ignore.
+For v2, this message is a bug.
+For v3, this message is a warning that you can ignore.
 {: tsCauses}

 Try the following options to resolve this issue:
 {: tsResolve}

-1. Select one of the following:
+1. Select one of the following steps:

-   * For OpenVPN Connect v2, edit the VPN client profile by adding a random client private key and certificate, then re-import the client profile into the OpenVPN Connect V2 client.
+   * For OpenVPN Connect v2, edit the VPN client profile by adding a random client private key and certificate, then reimport the client profile into the OpenVPN Connect V2 client.
    * * For OpenVPN Connect v3, select to continue and skip the warning message.
 1. Use another VPN client, such as Tunnelblick.
 For OpenVPN Connect version 2 users, you can upgrade to version 3.